AriFordsham/GHCWiki/Developing-Hadrian.md

 * Direct Outputs: A.o, A.hi  (Note the -c option also produces .hi files)
 * Vital Dependencies: A.hs, B.hi, C.hi
 * Vital outputs: A.o, A.hi  (Assuming another rule will have A.hi as a vital dependency)
-* Shallow Dependencies: A.hs, B.hi
+* Indicating Dependencies: A.hs, B.hi
-* Deep Dependencies: C.hi
+* Non-indicating Dependencies: C.hi

 ### Accurate Dependencies

 How accurate do dependencies need to be?
 In any given build rule, dependencies are generally expressed via the `need` function, and outputs are the target file(s) of the rule and any files passed to the `produces` function.
 Must we `need` all direct inputs and `produces` all direct outputs?
 Not really, in fact that would often be an onerous task.
 For a cloud build systems the following invariants must hold:

-* All rules need all their shallow dependencies.
+* All rules need all their indicating dependencies.
 * All rules `produces` all vital outputs excluding the rule targets(s).

-This implies that All shallow dependencies of all rules must match some rule target (as opposed to being passed to `produces`) or be source files (i.e. exist without needing to be built).
+This implies that All indicating dependencies of all rules must match some rule target (as opposed to being passed to `produces`) or be source files (i.e. exist without needing to be built).

 ### Linting with fsatrace